AdobeDocs/campaign-standard.de-DE/help/sending/using/define-the-right-audience.md

 Learn more about test profiles [in this section](../../audiences/using/managing-test-profiles.md).

-Sie können [Kontrollgruppen](../../sending/using/control-group.md) verwenden, um die Auswirkungen Ihrer Kampagnen zu messen, indem Sie einen Teil ihrer Audience ausschließen.
-Sie können dann das Verhalten der Zielgruppe, die die Nachricht erhalten hat, mit dem Verhalten der nicht zielgerichteten Kontakte vergleichen.
-Auf der Grundlage der gesendeten Protokolle können Sie auch eine Kontrollgruppe in zukünftigen Kampagnen Zielgruppe werden.
+You can use [Control groups](../../sending/using/control-group.md) to measure the impact of your campaigns by excluding a portion of their audience.
+Sie können dann das Verhalten der Zielpopulation, die die Nachricht erhalten hat, mit dem Verhalten der Kontakte vergleichen, die nicht in der Zielpopulation enthalten waren.
+Anhand der Versandlogs können Sie auch eine Kontrollgruppe in zukünftigen Kampagnen auswählen.

 ## Deduplizieren von Adressen {#deduplicate-addresses}